sccn/sccn.github.io/tutorials/misc/Contributing_to_EEGLAB.md

 accompanying *pop_* function (Ex:
 [pop_sample.m](http://sccn.ucsd.edu/eeglab/download/pop_sample.m)).
 The
 *pop_* function pops up a text input window allowing the user to specify arguments to the signal processing function.
-The Matlab help messages for each function should state clearly what input arguments the functions require and what they output, using the help message format explained below.
+The MATLAB help messages for each function should state clearly what input arguments the functions require and what they output, using the help message format explained below.
 You should read the [EEGLAB function](/tutorials/ConceptsGuide/EEGLAB_functions.html) section of the tutorial to understand